simonhm/islandora_exhibits_browse/README.md

 Other metadata elements can be used for the headline and description (Dublin Core or MODs).

-Choose the datastream to be used for displaying images in the slideshow or timeline.
-For now the objects in the collection must be the same format (all JPG or all TIFF, for example).

 Click Save.

 Next, click on "View Page" to see what the exhibit would look like.